softalker/archetypes/README.md

 This four values (and no other) can be predefined by means of the [.mvn/jvm.config](https://maven.apache.org/configure.html#mvn-jvm-config-file) file

-The following file content (or command line arguments) will allow creating a project based on the Softalks Maven archetype: [void](https://github.com/softalks/archetypes/tree/main/void)
+The following file content (or command line arguments) will allow creating a project based on a Softalks Maven archetype: [void](https://github.com/softalks/archetypes/tree/main/void)
 ```
 -DarchetypeGroupId=com.softalks -DarchetypeArtifactId=archetypes.void -DarchetypeVersion=1.0 -DarchetypeCatalog=local
 ```
-There are four more mandatory properties to set for every archetype:
+Every archetype needs four more properties to be defined:
 - groupId
 - artifactId
 - version (default: **1.0-SNAPSHOT**)
 - package (default: **${groupId}**)

-You must provide this properties alongside the properties, if any, required by the selected archetype:
+You can provide this properties alongside the properties (if any) required by the selected archetype:
 - As command line arguments (e.g. `mvn archetype:generate ... -DgroupId=...`) what will work in both batch and interactive modes
 - One by one, when requested, in interactive mode: `mvn archetype:generate -DinteractiveMode=true -DaskForDefaultPropertyValues=true`